Blog

 5. Make sure appreciation is consistent regardless of where someone is working.

-For In-Office Teams
+For In-Office teams

 1. Acknowledge effort during the day, not just in meetings.